ernestrc/sonicd/README.md

 # Sonicd [![Build Status](https://travis-ci.org/xarxa6/sonicd.svg)](https://travis-ci.org/xarxa6/sonicd)

 # The problem
-- If you're using Akka Streams for stream processing instead of other data streaming frameworks (like Storm), you'll be probably missing a data sourcing component (like Spout).
+- Implementing data analytics APIs against multiple underlying data sources often results in code bloat and tight coupling.
-- Programatic big data access it's highly dominated by the JVM and it tipically requires a lot of configuration on the client side that makes it hard or sometimes impossible to use from other a non JVM environment (browser, nodejs, etc)
+- If you're using Akka Streams for stream processing, you are probably missing a data sourcing component (like Storm's Spouts).
-- Java CLI's suck.
-Waiting 5s for the JVM every time you want to run `hive -e "show tables"` it's a complete waste of time.
+- ODBC/JDBC are antiquated and not designed for streaming large datasets.

 # The solution
-Sonicd is a data streaming gateway that abstracts over data source connectors and provides a unified api/protocol to stream data over WebSockets or over TCP (using one of the client libs).
-It also provides a CLI to run ad hoc queries.
+Sonicd is a data streaming gateway that abstracts over data source connectors and provides a modern protocol to stream data over WebSockets or over plain TCP.

 # Supported Sources
 - **PrestoSource**: non-blocking streaming connector for [Facebook's Presto](https://prestodb.io/).